backbeat-ge/backbeat-ge.github.io/src/content/courses/en/2025-spring.md

 ## Schedule

-All classes take place on Wednesdays:

-* Solo Jazz: 18:45 - 19:45
+* Solo jazz
+  * Tuesdays from 20:15 to 21:45
+  * At Ecole Hugo-de-Senger
+* Lindy hop
-* Lindy Hop Beginner-Intermediate: 20:00 - 21:15
+  * Wednesdays from 20:00 to 21:15

 ## Pricing